5 Things You Didn’t Know About Beaverton, Oregon

 Article thumbnail

-Beaverton, Oregon, Wants to Make the World a Better Place
+1. Beaverton, Oregon, Wants to Make the World a Better Place

-This isn’t the only way Beaverton is working to progress and grow.
-In 2019 the City adopted the Climate Action Plan with the goal to fight climate change by becoming carbon neutral by 2030 and reducing Beaverton’s greenhouse gas emission to zero by 2050.
+These aren’t the only ways Beaverton is actively working toward progress and growth.
+In 2019, the City adopted the Climate Action Plan to fight climate change by becoming carbon neutral by 2030 and reducing Beaverton’s greenhouse gas emission to zero by 2050.
 This plan is a reaction to the city’s eco-friendly mentality, reflected in its 133 bike paths, and encouraging residents to make cycling a way of life through events like Bike Beaverton.
-Deemed a “Green Power Community” by the U.S. Environmental Protection Agency in 2007 and maintaining the designation to now, Beaverton is not only conscious of its kilowatt-hours usage, but its local businesses, including housing developers, are also mindful of the impact of our presence on the earth.

-Beavertonians Have an Excellent Quality of Life
+2. Beavertonians Have an Excellent Quality of Life

 Beaverton is brimming with features that make it a desirable place to live.
-In addition to the above-mentioned equity initiative and climate action plan, the city is full of features that lend to a high quality of life.
+In addition to the above-mentioned equity initiative and climate action initiatives, the city is full of features that lend to a high quality of life.

 As mentioned, Beaverton has over 100 parks within its boundaries.
 This translates to an abundance of options for outdoor enthusiasts.
 The Willow Creek Greenway is a 17-acre natural area with a paved trail and a boardwalk running alongside Willow Creek.
-Moshofsky Woods Natural Area is in the same general area and is a prime spot for birding and wildlife watching.
-Learn more about all of Beaverton’s parks, trails, and natural areas.
+Moshofsky Woods Natural Area is in the same general area and a prime spot for birding and wildlife watching.

 Learn more about Downtown Beaverton events.

-Beaverton has Plenty of Job Opportunities
+3. Beaverton has Plenty of Job Opportunities

-Beaverton Is Rich in History
+4. Beaverton Is Rich in History

 The first acquired land claim in Beaverton went to Lawrence Hall in 1847.
 He and his brother built the first grist mill in the area, with many soon to follow, providing support for Oregon’s early agriculture communities.
 The other early influential industry at the time was logging and wood products, with the first sawmill established in the Beaverton area by Thomas Hicklin Denney and his wife Berrilla in 1849.
 In 1850, the Portland-Tualatin Valley Plank Road Company set out to build plank roads along Canyon Road between Portland and Hillsboro to accommodate the transportation of agricultural and wood products.
 Despite financial problems, the construction of the road made it as far as Beaverton by 1860.